rayinuk13/Sawtak/README.md

 # Sawtak
 ## Affordable insights to customer feedback and requests.
 ### Here at Sawtak, we have created a platform to revolutionise customer feedback.
 We target small businesses and startups to make customer feedback affordable and easy to manage.
 `Our website releases on June 7.
-Please upvote us to let us know you're interested.`
+Please upvote us on Product Hunt or email us at sawtaksupport@gmail.com to let us know you're interested.`